-Our high-speed catamarans introduced a new era of very fast crew boats, larger and faster, and offering increased levels of technology, capability, and comfort.
-Capable of carrying up to 150 passengers at maximum speeds up to 40 knots, these vessels elevate comfort with reclining business class seats and a range of entertainment options that include satellite television and wireless Internet service.
-Our catamarans are also available with a range of options to suit your particular needs, including DP2 and or DP3, Dynamic Ride Control, Controllable Speed Propellers, Water Jet Propulsion and Engine Monitoring System.
+Our high-speed catamarans introduced a new era of larger and faster crew boats offering levels of technology, capability, and comfort.
+Capable of carrying up to 150 passengers at maximum speeds up to 40 knots.
+These vessels elevate comfort with reclining business class seats and a range of entertainment options that include satellite television and wireless internet service.
+Our catamarans are also available with a range of options to suite your particular needs, including DP2 and/or DP3, Dynamic Ride Control, Controllable Speed Propellers, Water Jet Propulsion, and Engine Monitoring System.

 SEACOR Marine’s CREWZER class vessels launched in 2007, adding worldwide state-of-the-art passenger transportation vessels to the SEACOR Marine fleet.
 The CREWZER catamaran design provides for a very stable and comfortable ride at speeds of 40+ knots, more than twice that of traditional crew transport vessels or FSVs.
 CREWZER vessels are equipped with ride-control technology providing for a smooth ride at high speeds in aggressive sea states.
 With its high speed, cargo capabilities and 150-passenger capacity, the CREWZER class vessel is ideal for deepwater hotshot missions, platform evacuations and emergency situations.